10 Real Estate Exterior Photography Tips

 Take Aerial Photos

-Aerial photos show the property in relation to its surroundings.
+Aerial photos show the property concerning its surroundings.
 This helps prospective buyers understand the house’s exterior, its location, nearby amenities, and the neighborhood.
 For instance, they show proximity to parks, bodies of water, and schools.

 They also give a clear view of the entire property, including its size, layout, and the arrangement of structures and outdoor spaces.
 Use a drone to capture unique features such as swimming pools, outdoor entertainment areas, and gardens.
 Before moving forward with drone photography, remember to check the FAA regulations!